Mameeth-4015/AtmoSync-Micro--Climate-Analytics/README.md

 **AtmoSync** simulates a live IoT sensor pipeline for refrigerated shipping containers, calculates a real-time **spoilage risk score**, and flags **"Spoilage Arbitrage"** opportunities — cases where rerouting a container to a closer secondary market preserves more value than pushing on to the original destination.

-This repository documents our work as the **Data Analytics Team** on the project, using Python, pandas, data visualizations, and executive presentation materials to build actionable business insights.
+This repository documents our work as the **Data Analytics Team** on the project, using Python, pandas, data visualizations, Power BI, and executive presentation materials to build actionable business insights.

 ---